tkundan/automation/README.md

 this repository contain Java application, Dockerfile ,Jenkinsfile and README.md file .

-Hope I have shared all the information.
 Please contact me if you have any questions.